-A Pressure/Temperature Gauge is included in the loose parts kit for installation in the boiler outlet piping.
+A Pressure/Temperature Gauge is included in the Spare Parts kit, which must be installed in the boiler outlet piping.
 It must be installed so that the sensing bulb is inserted into the hot water outlet flow from the boiler.
 Refer to Figure 2-7 for sample installations.